 - supporting statement or portfolio:

 - if required, your personal statement should state why you wish to study the course you have nominated and outline your major personal, academic and educational achievements.
-Explain why you are capable of succeeding in the course
+You must also explain how you are capable of succeeding in the course.

-- details of disability or ongoing medical condition that will require you to seek special assistance from the University attach a medical statement from a registered doctor
+- details of disability or ongoing medical condition that will require you to seek special assistance from the university.
+You must attach a medical statement from a registered doctor.

 UTS cannot consider your application if all required supporting documentation is not attached.

-Applicants who have submitted online applications can attach copies of their supporting documentation to their online application.
-It is still necessary for the original copies to be submitted to UTS.
+If you have submitted an online application, you can attach copies of your supporting documentation to your online application.
+You will still need to submit the original copies to UTS.

 UTS will accept copies certified by employees of one of the following:

 - Australian Overseas Diplomatic Mission

 - Public Notary Office

 - the Administration of the Institution that issued the relevant document